 According to the report, during the first four months of 2021, a total of 213 journalists stood trial; 20 journalists were sentenced to a combined 57 years and 10 months in prison.
 By the end of April, at least 68 journalists were in prison

-Expression Interrupted, a project undertaken by the P24 Platform for Independent Journalism, presents the first of its regular Freedom of Expression and the Press Agenda reports.
+Expression Interrupted has published the first of its regular Freedom of Expression and the Press Agenda reports.
 Compiled using trial monitoring data and information available in open sources, our report covers the free speech agenda in Turkey during the first four months of 2021 with a particular focus on press freedom.

 The report asserts that despite President Recep Tayyip Erdoğan’s pledge that 2021 would be a “year of reform” and the announcement of the government’s Human Rights Action Plan, the dramatic developments that unfolded during the first months of the year proved that expectations of improvement in the area of human rights and democratic rights in Turkey are not likely going to be fulfilled soon.